Making Excellence Inclusive

 From 2009 to 2012, Cal Poly went through the WASC accreditation process.
 This process required Cal Poly to engage in a self-study and to take a critical look at many facets of campus life and academic scholarship.
 In the reaccreditation report, Cal Poly received strong marks in many areas and recommendations for future improvement.
 One of the areas again noted for needed improvement was the area of diversity and inclusion.
 Cal Poly established in 2010 the Office of University Diversity and Inclusivity (OUD&I), which works with the campus to address diversity related issues and fostering an inclusive campus climate.

-A number of strategic actions and efforts has been done in the area of diversity and inclusivity.
+A number of strategic actions and efforts has been done in the area of diversity and inclusion.
 This is an on-going effort of this office and the university to bring about important and critical change in campus climate, diversity and inclusion.
 To view these efforts refer to the following Diversity & Inclusion Action Plans.